beat-yourself/TeaHouse-Materialize-webpage/README.md

-# TeaHouse-MaterializeCSS
+# TeaHouse
-A cool website project created while learning Materialize CSS.
+A webpage based on Tea shop theme designed using materializeCSS with a lot of cool features like Parallax, Modals, Slider, etc.